jannis-baum/bachelor-thesis/structure.md

 - PGx is on the way to get closer to patients (also mention *All Of Us* project in the US)
-- Guideline tool could be used in other patient-oriented PGx projects as well
+- Annotation Interface could be used in other patient-oriented PGx projects as well